Paul Langevin: Research

+Personal life

 In 1898, he married Emma Jeanne Desfosses, and together they had four children, Jean, André, Madeleine and Hélène.

-In 1910, he reportedly had an affair with the then-widowed Marie Curie; some decades later, their respective grandchildren, grandson Michel Langevin and granddaughter Hélène Langevin-Joliot married one another.
+In 1910, he had an affair with the then-widowed Marie Curie; some decades later, their respective grandchildren, grandson Michel Langevin and granddaughter Hélène Langevin-Joliot married one another.
 He was also noted for being an outspoken opponent of Nazism, and was removed from his post by the Vichy government following the occupation of the country by Nazi Germany.
 He was later restored to his position in 1944.
 He died in Paris in 1946, two years after living to see the Liberation of Paris.
 He is buried near several other prominent French scientists in the Panthéon in Paris.

-In 1933, he had a son with physicist Eliane Montel (1898–1993), Paul-Gilbert Langevin, who became a renowned musicologist.
+In 1933, he had a son with physicist Éliane Montel (1898–1993), Paul-Gilbert Langevin, who became a renowned musicologist.

 His daughter, Hélène Solomon-Langevin, was arrested for Resistance activity and survived several concentration camps.
 She was on the same convoy of female political prisoners as Marie-Claude Vaillant-Couturier and Charlotte Delbo.